qzhang503/proteoQ/vignettes/README.md

 The same peptide sequence under different PSM files can be assigned to different protein IDs when [inferring](https://www.ncbi.nlm.nih.gov/m/pubmed/21447708/) proteins from peptides using algorithms such as greedy set cover.
-To avoid such ambiguity in protein inference, I typically enable the option of `Merge MS/MS files into single search` in [Mascot Daemon](http://www.matrixscience.com/daemon.html).
+To escape from the ambiguity in protein inference, I typically enable the option of `Merge MS/MS files into single search` in [Mascot Daemon](http://www.matrixscience.com/daemon.html).
 If the option is disabled, peptide sequences that have been assigned to multiple protein